 See information on patient services at the three Mayo Clinic locations, including transportation options and lodging.

-Mayo Clinic's Total Joint Replacement Database contains information on every joint replacement surgery performed at Mayo Clinic.
-The database is a source of numerous studies assessing the effectiveness of surgical techniques and prosthesis designs.
+The Mayo Clinic Total Joint Registry contains information on every joint replacement surgery performed at Mayo Clinic.
+The registry is a source of numerous studies assessing the effectiveness of surgical techniques and prosthesis designs.
 Published results provide opportunities for others to learn from Mayo's experience, thus benefiting patients everywhere.

 See a list of publications on hip replacement surgery by Mayo Clinic doctors on PubMed, a service of the National Library of Medicine.

 - Hip replacement.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases. http://www.niams.nih.gov/Health_Info/Hip_Replacement.
 Accessed Dec.
 9, 2013.